-The DOM Utilization Management/Quality Improvement Organization (UM/QIO) is contracted to make licensed physicians available for secondary review of LOC determinations that cannot be approved by the LOC algorithm or the DOM nurse.
-The UM/QIO also provide physicians for secondary review of PSS requests that cannot be approved by the DOM Nurse or DOM Administrator, if necessary.
+The DOM Utilization Management/Quality Improvement Organization (UM/QIO) is contracted to make licensed physicians available for secondary review of Level of Care determinations and service requests that cannot be approved by the automated algorithm or the DOM nurses.
+The UM/QIO physicians provide clinical recommendations to DOM who is responsible for final determinations.